 Identifying Proportional Relationships in Tables

-Information about the video Identifying Proportional Relationships in Tables
+Basics on the topic Identifying Proportional Relationships in Tables

 After this lesson you will be able to identify proportional relationships in tables.